The Collections

 John Davis collection on punk

-John Davis (b.
-1976) is an American musician, fanzine editor, librarian, and archivist.
+John R. Davis (b.
+1976) is an American musician, author, special collections curator, and certified archivist.
 The John Davis collection on punk contains items that span the period from 1980 to 2019; the bulk of the material dates from 1994 to 1999 when Davis was editing the fanzines, Slanted and Held Like Sound.
 The collection contains concert photographs taken by Davis, fliers advertising punk concerts that Davis collected, ephemera related to D.C. punk culture, and posters mostly related to his career as a musician.

 D.C. punk collection